 Fillion volunteers as vice chair of the IES Progress Committee, and serves as a member of the Libraries and Residential RP Committees.
 Fillion serves on the board of managers for the IES New York City Chapter, and as adviser to the Student Lighting Competition Committee.
 He is a certified instructor for AGi32.

-Founding Partner, Tillotson Design Associates
+Senior Associate, Tillotson Design Associates

 Artist, Schreiber Studio

 Matthew Schreiber was born in 1967 and lives and works in New York City.
 He holds an MFA from the School of the Art Institute of Chicago.
 Schreiberʼs work has been the subject of solo exhibitions including Light, Color and Geometry, Phillip and Patricia Frost Museum of Science; Crossbow at the Johnson Museum of Art, Cornell University; Side Show at Johannes Vogt Gallery, NYC; Guilloche at Fireplace Project in East Hampton, NY; Swiss Hall Basel, Switzerland; Platonic Solids at the NSU Art Museum Ft.
 Lauderdale; and Ontario, curated by Ambra Medda in the Miami Design District.
 Group exhibitions include Dark Mofo, MONA, Hobart Tasmania, Day for Night, Houston Texas; The Jeweled Net: Views on Contemporary Holography at the MIT Museum in Cambridge, MA; Crystalline Lattice, curated by Yongwoo Lee in Gwangju, South Korea; Miami Noir at Invisible Exports in New York, NY; Shadows, Disappearances, and Illusions at the Perez Art Museum Miami; and Group Show at Galerie Almine Rech in Paris, France.